odinje/writeups/hack.lu2016-maze/README.md

 ------

 Then after login in with http authentication, we got a math equation to solve. ![Step2](img/step2.png) After solving the equation we got four new links.
 After a lot of failure and thinking I found out that this was graph traversing and created a python script for traversing all the URL and solve the math equations.
-Then after the python script did a while, about 30mins, the flag did appear.
+Then after the python script did run about 30mins, the flag did appear.

 ```python